david8zhang/system-design-notes/01_storage_and_serialization/01_relational_data.md

 # Relational/Non-Relational Data

 Relational data, or the relational model for representing data, is an intuitive, straightforward way of representing data in tables.
 Each table in our relational database only represents one type of data model.
-Relationships between tables are represented using _foriegn IDs_, which map two rows in two tables together.
+Relationships between tables are represented using _foreign IDs_, which map two rows in two tables together.
 For example:

 We have a companies table representing our companies